-A lifetime of Confidence starts in pre-K
+A Lifetime of Confidence Starts in Pre-K

 Have you ever wondered when and how a child’s self-confidence begins to form?
 You may be fascinated to know that by age 5, children have a sense of self-esteem comparable in strength to that of adults.

-Research on Confidence in Preschoolers
+Research on Confidence in Pre-K

 The positive interactions and experiences that children experience in a high-quality pre-K environment can help build their belief in themselves and their abilities.